aosabook/500lines/pedometer/chapter.md

 The last and largest portion of the trials view is the layout of the form that allows a user to input data.
 Note that the form, on submission, posts to the create action, which we'll discuss as our last action.
 All input fields either have placeholder text to indicate the data needed, or, in the case of select fields, a placeholder field.
 The fields that require numerical data are of type number so that the browser doesn't allow submission of the form unless proper data is passed in.

 TODO: Discussion around client-side validation as well as server-side validation.
+Make note that the trial number is set to numerical data even though the model accepts a string.

 ### get '/trial/*'